Capillary/ecom-api-document/source/includes/_order.md

 -------- | ----- | -----------
-merchantId* | string | Unique GUID of the merchant OrderId* | int | Unique order id for which you want to create return request Comments | string | Reason for return
-Source | enum | Source from which the return request is made.
+merchantId* | string | Unique GUID of the merchant OrderId* | int | Unique order id for which you want to create return request Comments | string | Any comment related to the return request Source | enum | Source from which the return request is made.
 Values: 1, 2, 3, 4, 5.
-Example, 1 stands for storefront
-Status | enum | Current status of the return request.
+Example, 1 stands for storefront Status | enum | Current status of the return request.
 Values: `I` for initiated, `C` for closed RequestType | enum | Type of the return request. `R` for return to origin (RTO) `C` for customer return and `CU` for Return created due to item cancellation
 RefundStatus | enum | Current status of the refund, `I` for refund initiated, `A` for refund approved PaymentMode | string | Mode of refund.
-Values: NEFT Cheque/DD, Credit Card, eVoucher BankName | string | Bank name to which the refund will be made(for NEFT payment) IFSCCOde | string | IFSC code of the specified bank (for NEFT payment) AccountNumber | string | Account number to which the return amount needs to be refunded (for NEFT payment) AccountName | string | Name of the customer account as per the specified bank (for NEFT payment) BranchName | string | Branch name of the specified account (for NEFT payment) FirstName | string | First name of the customer returning the item(s) Address1 | string | Complete shipping address of the customer CountryCode | string | alpha-2 code of the location country associated shipment address.
+Values: NEFT Cheque/DD, Credit Card, eVoucher BankName | string | Bank name to which the refund will be made(for refund through NEFT payment) IFSCCOde | string | IFSC code of the specified bank (for refund through NEFT payment) AccountNumber | string | Account number to which the return amount needs to be refunded (for refund through NEFT payment) AccountName | string | Name of the customer account as per the specified bank (for refund through NEFT payment) BranchName | string | Branch name of the specified account (for refund through NEFT payment) FirstName | string | First name of the customer associated to the order Address1 | string | Complete shipping address of the customer CountryCode | string | Alpha-2 code of the country of the shipment address.
 Example: IN (for India), AU (for Australia), and BR (for Brazil)
-CountryName | string | Name of the country as per the shipment address StateCode | string | State code of the shipment location StateName | string | Name of the state as per the shipping address CityCode | string | Unique city code of the product shipment location CityName | string | City name of the product shipment location PostCode | string | ZIP Code of the delivery location Email | string | Registered email id of the customer TelephoneCode | string | Land line number area code Telephone  | string | Land line number of the customer excluding the country code
+CountryName | string | Name of the country of the shipment address StateCode | string | State code of the shipment location StateName | string | Name of the state as per the shipping address CityCode | string | Unique city code of the product shipment location CityName | string | City name of the product shipment location PostCode | string | ZIP Code of the shipment location Email | string | Registered email id of the customer TelephoneCode | string | Land line number area code Telephone  | string | Land line number of the customer excluding the country code